Women's Mentoring Programme

 Apply to become a mentor in 2020

-If you wish to become a mentor, please apply by 31 October 2019.
-We will be in touch with applicants in December 2019 to let them know if they’ve been successfully matched with a student or not.
+If you wish to become a mentor, please apply by 30 November 2019.
+We will update you on the progress of your application in December 2019.
 Unfortunately we will not be able to match all applicants.

 For more information about the Women’s Mentoring Programme, please contact: